 Tiered pricing is a credit card processing pricing model that allows processors to set their own rates, and then route interchange categories however they choose.
 It’s what makes it possible for processors to advertise a rate that is too good to be true.

-On a tiered pricing model, processors to manipulate interchange fees behind the scenes.
-Instead of passing interchange fees to merchants, processors create their own set of tiered rates called qualified, mid-qualified and non-qualified.
+On a tiered pricing model, processors manipulate interchange fees behind the scenes.
+Instead of passing interchange fees to merchants, processors create their own set of tiered rates called qualified, mid-qualified, and non-qualified.
 They then pick and choose which interchange fees to place in each tier.

 For example, this table shows what a typical bait-and-switch tiered pricing quote may look: